QuinnFreedman/modular/modules/Boost/docs/assembly_instructions.md

 Repeat for all resistors.
 See bill of materials or the [interactive BOM](https://quinnfreedman.github.io/fm-artifacts/Boost/boost_pcb_interactive_bom.html) for which resistor goes where.

+Add the diodes as well.
+The black line on the diode should align with the hole labelled "k".

 ![](images/tutorial_04.jpg)

 Add IC socket.
 Flip the board over and ballance it on the socket, then solder.
 If you don't have a socket, you can solder the chip directly to the board instead.